‘America’s Next Top Model’ Crowns Season 23’s Winner, But Did She Deserve It?

 In the end, Tatiana Price just didn’t have what it took to impress the judges.

 Upon being awarded the prestigious title of America’s Next Top Model, India Gants commented on the suggestion that the show, carrying the stigma of a reality series, is more of a curse than a blessing for promising new models.
-Tyra Banks decision to step back and serve as executive producer, while bringing in plus size model and activist Ashley Graham has been an effort to switch things up and bring more legitimacy to the show.
+Tyra Banks’ decision to step back and serve as executive producer, while bringing in plus-size model and activist Ashley Graham, has been an effort to switch things up and bring more legitimacy to the show.

 “It’s an opportunity to set the tone for future years,” Gants says of her win.
 “I’m ready to set the bar and do something different… I see [past cast members] working, but I guess it’s not the kind of jobs I want to be doing.
 I don’t want reality TV to hinder my opportunities as a model at all.
 I want to take this new revamped season and say, ‘Look, America’s Next Top Model can develop high fashion, high-end, working models.'”